YingjieQiao/Mine-Sweeping-Game/README.md

 ## How to play

+Use `cd` to go to the directory of the file.
+Run the game file using `python3 mineSweeper.py`.

 In my MineSweeper game, you can get to choose 3 difficulty levels:

 * easy: 10x10 grid field with 10 mines